Important notice: Beware of scammers pretending to represent InData Labs

 Before recommending some products, the online store takes into account not only your purchase history but, for example, the current season or items you’ve added recently.
 Amazon recommends products and services based on the user’s previous behavior, namely, buyer’s browsing and purchase history.
 Their recommendations help them generate up to 35% of sales.

-Thanks to forward-looking analysis in retail, online stores will never recommend a person who doesn’t eat meat a frying pan for steaks.
+Thanks to forward-looking analysis and predictive analytics in retail, online stores will never recommend a person who doesn’t eat meat a frying pan for steaks.

 By the way, a smart system of recommendation is precisely what made Netflix that successful.